awslabs/s3vectors-embed-cli/README.md

 #### Additional Prerequisites for TwelveLabs Models
 For TwelveLabs models (`twelvelabs.marengo-embed-2-7-v1:0`), you need:
-- An S3 URI for async processing results with the following bucket policy:
+- An S3 bucket for async processing results with the following bucket policy:

 ```json
 {